moonli-lang/moonli-lang.github.io/content/en/docs/intro-lisp.md

 - [x] VS Code integration
 - [ ] Emacs mode and integration with slime
 - [x] Infix Logical operators
-- [ ] Add more forms: progn, mvb, dsb, let+, more...
+- [ ] Add more forms: progn, mvb, dsb, more...
 - [ ] Add more tests
 - [ ] Reverse transpile from common lisp